undecaf/typo3-in-a-box/README.md

 This script is
 [avaliable for download here](https://raw.githubusercontent.com/undecaf/typo3-in-a-box/master/t3).
  It lets you:
--   configure and run a TYPO3 container plus an optional database container;
+-   configure and run a TYPO3 container;
--   stop these containers and optionally remove them;
+-   stop this container and optionally remove it;
--   map the TYPO3 root in the container to a working directory;
+-   map the TYPO3 root to a working directory at the host;
+-   access the databases from the host;
 -   modify the TYPO3 environment even while the container is running;
 -   run Composer within the TYPO3 container.